 So what can we take away from this sage advice?

-- Quality of ingredients matter, don’t be fooled by clever labels like ‘natural’ and ‘holistic’.
+- Quality of ingredients matters, so don’t be fooled by clever labels like ‘natural’ and ‘holistic’.
 Ask your pet food manufacturer where they source and how they process their ingredients.

 - Start incorporating fresh ingredients, like veggies or eggs, into your pet's diet.
-No matter what you feed, introducing fresh ingredients into their diet will provide many essential nutrients that may be lacking in their diet.
+No matter what you feed, introducing fresh ingredients into their diet will provide many essential nutrients that may be lacking in a cooked or heavily processed food.

 - Not all homemade diets are complete, so do your research!
 Complete and balanced means that their food contains the right quantities of all of their essential vitamins, minerals and amino acids.